shfunc/hud-python/README.md

 Add your environment to the `environments/` folder and submit a PR!
 Examples:
 - `environments/novnc_ubuntu/` - Ubuntu with VNC access
-- `environments/gameboy/` - GameBoy emulator environment
+- `environments/gameboy/` - GameBoy emulator environment (In Development)
 - `environments/qa_controller/` - Lightweight app sample

 See [Custom Environments Guide](https://docs.hud.so/environments/custom) for details.